 By Rick Steves and Steve Smith

 "French Riviera" often conjures up images of its glamorous (and packed) cities — Monaco, Cannes, and Nice.
-But for some of the Riviera's best scenery and an escape from the touristic crush, follow the coast road between Cannes and Monaco.
-While it is easy to travel the coast by public transportation, a rental car gets you quicker to inviting hill towns, colorful markets, and tucked-away museums.
+But for some of the Riviera's best scenery and an escape from the touristic crush, head to some of the lesser-known stops on the coast road between Cannes and Monaco.
+While it is easy to travel the coast by public transportation, a rental car gets you more quickly to inviting hill towns, colorful markets, and tucked-away museums.

 For a lazy afternoon in the sun, stretch out on Antibes' golden sandy beaches — the best lie between the port and Cap d'Antibes.
 Antibes is also the launching point for several scenic hikes along the rocky coast.

-Villefranche-sur-Mer, between Nice and Monaco, is a romantic's top Riviera choice.
+Villefranche-sur-Mer, just east of Nice, is a romantic's top Riviera choice.
 Come here for upscale, small-town Mediterranean atmosphere.
 Narrow cobbled streets tumble into a mellow waterfront, a scenic walkway below the castle leads to the hidden port, and fancy yachts bob in the harbor below.
 Pebbly beaches and a handful of interesting sights keep visitors just busy enough.

-The hill towns of St. Paul and Vence offer a break from the beaches.
-An easy 45-minute bus ride inland from Nice, St. Paul is part cozy hill town and part local-artist shopping mall.
-It's appealingly artsy but gets swamped with tour buses.
-Meander into St. Paul's quieter streets and wander far to enjoy the panoramic views.
+The hill towns of the Inland Riviera offer a break from the beaches.
+An easy 45-minute bus ride inland from Nice, St-Paul-de-Vence is part cozy hill town and part local-artist shopping mall.
+It's appealingly artsy, but gets swamped with tour buses mid-day.
+Beat the crowds by showing up for breakfast here, rather than your hotel, or come for dinner and experience the village at its tranquil best.
+Meander into St-Paul's quieter streets and wander far to enjoy the panoramic views.
 Or consider a steep 15-minute walk uphill to the prestigious (and high-priced) Fondation Maeght gallery, with its world-class contemporary-art collection and pleasant gardens.

-Just a 10-minute bus ride from St. Paul, the enjoyable hill town of Vence bubbles with work-a-day and tourist activity.
+Just a 10-minute bus ride from St-Paul, the enjoyable hill town of Vence bubbles with workaday and tourist activity.
 (No boutique shortage here.)
-Once a haunt of D. H. Lawrence, Henri Matisse, and Marc Chagall, the town has a buzzing daily market and small cathedral with a fine Chagall mosaic.
-Matisse fans make the necessary pilgrimage here to see the much-raved-about Chapelle du Rosaire for its stained glass and brooding tile sketches.
+Once a haunt of D. H. Lawrence, Henri Matisse, and Marc Chagall (who later settled in St-Paul), the town has a buzzing daily market and small cathedral with a fine Chagall mosaic.
+Matisse fans make the necessary pilgrimage here to see the much-raved-about Chapel of the Rosary for its stained glass and brooding tile sketches.

-Eze Village, floating high above the sea, is a spectacular medieval town mixing perfume outlets, fancy boutiques, outrageously priced hotels, steeply cobbled lanes, and jaw-numbing views.
-A 15-minute bus ride east of Villefranche, Eze Village makes a handy stop between Nice and Monaco.
-Drop in on the Fragonard or Gallimard perfume outlets to watch the production process and shop the fragrant collections.
-Nearby hills provide ideal picnic perches.
-On a clear day you can see Corsica.
+Eze-le- Village, floating high above the sea, is a spectacular medieval town mixing perfume outlets, fancy boutiques, outrageously priced hotels, steep cobbled lanes, and magnificent views.
+A 15-minute bus ride east of Villefranche, Eze-le-Village makes a handy stop between Nice and Monaco.
+Drop in on the Fragonard or Galimard perfume outlets to watch the production process and shop the fragrant collections.
+Nearby hills provide ideal picnic perches...and on a clear day you can even see Corsica.